 - Analysing your use of SQW's website (and gathering feedback) to enable us to continually improve the site and your user experience.

-With your permission and/or where permitted by law, SQW may also use your data for marketing purposes which may include contacting you by email with information, news and developments in relation to SQW's services.
-SQW will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with the firm's obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+- Marketing purposes: With your permission and/or where permitted by law, SQW may also use your data for marketing purposes which may include contacting you by email with information, news and developments in relation to SQW's services.
+SQW will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with the firm's obligations under the DPA 2018/ UK GDPR.

 You have the right to withdraw your consent to SQW using your personal data at any time, and to request that it is deleted.

 - To fulfill legal obligations when demanded by administrative, governmental, or judicial authorities.